Meet the Planning Committee

 Her mandate for CASE Europe is not her only commitment as volunteer.
 Nathalie is also a trustee of the Swiss-American Society and the chair-woman of its Scholarship committee.

 Kurstin Finch Gnehm

-Kurstin Finch Gnehm is the head of Individual Giving and Legacies at the Royal Academy of Music.
+Kurstin Finch Gnehm is the Acting Director of Philanthropy at the Royal Academy of Music.
 Previously, she served as regular giving manager for Imperial College London, where her team recently won a CASE Award and the 2016 London Marathon award for most money raised per charity runner.
 She has also worked in Regular Giving at the University of Aberdeen and the University of St Andrews.
 Kurstin started her fundraising career at Linfield College in the United States and holds degrees from Linfield, Oregon State University and the University of Iowa, where she has also taught communication and gender studies classes.
 She serves on the Learning and Development Committee at the Institute of Fundraising and writes a blog about Americans living in the UK, called From Salem to St Andrews.

 Melanie joined De Montfort University (DMU) in 2011, and was appointed Executive Director of Marketing and Communications in 2015 having previously worked as Director of Student Recruitment.